seanwhs/ScratchPad/Project-Refill/Project-Plan.md

 * Offline queue + confirmation screens maintain **safety and traceability**
 * Thermal printing + auto PDF/email are **Phase 2** enhancements

----

-If you want, I can now **merge this 4-month project plan with the full technical backend + frontend tutorial** into **one single end-to-end production-ready developer guide**, including:

-* Django backend models, serializers, viewsets
-* PDF/invoice/email + audit logging
-* React frontend forms + dynamic tables
-* Offline queue & confirmation UX

-This would give you a **complete blueprint from architecture to deployment**.

-Do you want me to produce that merged full guide next?